 We first consider the simple context in which only a single regulated firm operates.
 The regulator first chooses a baseline discharge limit, $R_j$ , for the firm, and the firm complies, setting $E_j = R_j$ .
-Since the baseline discharge limit does not affect the component of household indirect utility that comes from consumption, the optimal level for $R_j$ , denoted as $R_j^$ , sets the marginal benefits of greater discharges equal to the marginal costs of greater environmental damages:
+Since the baseline discharge limit does not affect any household's indirect utility, the optimal level for $R_j$ , denoted as $R_j^$ , sets the marginal benefits of greater discharges equal to the marginal costs of greater environmental damages:

-$$\frac{\partial \pi_j \left( \boldsymbol{p}, \boldsymbol{w}, \boldsymbol{R}j^ \right)}{\partial \boldsymbol{R}j} = \frac{\partial D\left( \boldsymbol{R}j^ \right)}{\partial \boldsymbol{E}}.$$ (2)
+$$\frac{\partial \pi_j(\mathbf{p}, \mathbf{w}, R_j^)}{\partial R_j} = \frac{\partial D(R_j^)}{\partial E}.$$ (2)

-The discharge standard, $\overline{R}$ , may constrain the regulator's optimal choice.
-If $\overline{R} \ge R_j^$ , then the regulator can impose an optimal baseline discharge limit at the level $R_j^$ .
-However, if $\overline{R} < R_j^$ , the regulator is not able to set the baseline discharge limit at the optimal firm-specific level.
-In this case, when evaluated at $\overline{R}$ , the left side of equation (2) is greater than the right, implying social gains from relaxing the firm's discharge limit.
+The discharge standard, $\bar{R}$ , may constrain the regulator's optimal choice.
+If $\bar{R} \geq R_j^$ , then the regulator can impose an optimal baseline discharge limit at the level $R_j^$ .
+However, if $\bar{R} < R_j^$ , the regulator is not able to set the baseline discharge limit at the optimal firm-specific level.
+In this case, when evaluated at $\bar{R}$ , the left side of equation (2) is greater than the right, implying social gains from relaxing the firm's discharge limit.
 Therefore, the regulator could improve social welfare by issuing an exemption; optimally, the regulator would choose an exemption that allows the firm to pollute up to the level $R_j^$ .
 In this case, the discretion to grant an exemption is a tool for regulatory flexibility that is efficiency enhancing.

 This result is not particularly surprising: if the benefits of an exemption exceed the costs, then the exemption increases societal net benefits.
 When compared with existing policy, however, environmental agencies rarely carry out such calculations even implicitly.
-For example, implementation of the Clean Water Act offers little consideration of the impact of an exemption on environmental damages (Environmental Protection Agency, 1995).
+For example, implementation of the Clean Water Act offers little consideration of the impact of an exemption on environmental damages (EPA 1995).
 In this case, exemptions are not necessarily socially optimal.

 To achieve an optimal exemption, the regulator needs full knowledge of the firm's cost structure.
-In a world of asymmetric information, the firm has an incentive to overstate its costs to the regulator (Kwerel, 1977).
+In a world of asymmetric information, the firm has an incentive to overstate its costs to the regulator (Kwerel 1977).
 Overstating costs to increase the likelihood of an exemption is only one avenue for misrepresentation to improve a regulated firm's position.
 Since the regulator can expect this misrepresentation, the regulator should be leery of issuing exemptions.

-We do not explicitly model asymmetric information because a robust literature reveals the downside of this feature: incomplete information undermines welfare (Boleslavsky and Kelly, 2014).
+We do not explicitly model asymmetric information because a robust literature reveals the downside of this feature: incomplete information undermines welfare (Boleslavsky and Kelly 2014).
 Dasgupta et al. (1980) and Spulber (1988) offer early analyses on the effect of imperfect information on optimal pollution control.
 More recent studies explore particular features; as examples, Lewis (1996) examines privately known benefits rather than simply costs, Antelo and Loureiro (2009) consider the role of signaling, and Boleslavsky and Kelly (2014) look at the timing of firms' revelation of private information.